Open Ethos User Guide

 Question: Should I lie to a friend about their artwork to spare their feelings?

-A typical result might be NO (weak) or NO (medium)—the truth-telling factors often outweigh, but it's contested because there are real benefits to the lie.
+A typical result is NO (weak) or NO (medium).
+The truth-telling factors usually outweigh, but it is contested because the lie has real benefits.

 Example 2: Vaccine Mandates